Carrie Ann Inaba Hospitalized After Anemia Scare: Inside The ‘DWTS’ Judges’ Ongoing Health Struggles

 “This morning, unfortunately, I have to go to the doctors for an iron infusion (I have very low levels of iron),” Carrie Ann wrote last April.

 “I’m off to the doctors now, and just as a friendly reminder, women should get their ferritin levels checked because it can be a cause of low energy.
-This is my 3rd iron Infusion in 3 years.
+This is my 3rd iron Infusion in three years.
 I may look very tan next week from the iron infusion, but I think it kind of works because tan skin and DWTS go together like cookies and cream.”

 Inaba previously told Healthy Living magazine that her extensive dance background has taken its toll on her.
 In the interview, Carrie Ann revealed that she was diagnosed with the painful condition, spinal stenosis, after years of professional dancing.
 Carrie Ann said that her doctor told her he had only seen an injury as serious as hers in professional football players.